CASH DASH · 2025

 Weather app image

-A full-screen win state works in a single-player game.
-In a multiplayer round where wins are clustering in the final stretch, it would repeatedly break the game for everyone who hadn't won yet — at exactly the moment tension is highest.
+Win probability increases significantly in the second half of a session.
+A full-screen win state works in a single-user context.
+In a multi-user session where wins are clustering in the final stretch, it would repeatedly interrupt everyone who hadn't won yet — at exactly the moment engagement is highest.
+Toast format gives each winner their moment without stopping the session.
+Other users stay engaged.
+When multiple users win simultaneously, each sees their own notification without the experiences colliding.

 Ticket format.